nadeenAlshibil/Azure-Networking/README.md

 Connect to the VM myVm from the internet as follows:
 1. In the portal's search bar, enter **myVm**.
-2. Select the VM myVM in the search results.
+2. Select the VM **myVM** in the search results.
 3. Go to **Connect > Batsion**
-•	Replace username with **azureadmin**
+- Replace username with **azureadmin**
-•	Enter the password you defined when creating myVm
+- Enter the password you defined when creating myVm

 ### Task 2: Access SQL Server privately from the virtual machine